puzumaki/web-manifesto/README.md

 # Web Manifesto
 Technology is simply a tool used to enhance our information experience, **it is not the goal**.

 Often overlooked in web development is the human.
 We think about design, we think about the technology, and we put effort into both.
-Design *should* include human factors, but often we rely on assumptions and not user research (or more academically through psychology, human behavior studies, or neuroeconomics).
+Design *should* include human factors, but often we rely on assumptions and not user research (or lessons from psychology, human behavior studies, or neuroeconomics).

+Avoid self-centered design by following the driving principles outlined below.

 ## Driving Principles